Riverside Plaza

 Riverside Plaza is a modernist and brutalist apartment complex designed by Ralph Rapson that opened in Minneapolis, Minnesota in 1973.
 Situated on the edge of downtown Minneapolis in the Cedar-Riverside neighborhood, and next to both the University of Minnesota's West Bank and Augsburg University, the site contains the 39-story McKnight Building, the tallest structure outside of the city's central business district.
 Initially known as Cedar Square West, the complex was renamed when an investor group bought it out of receivership in 1988.

 Riverside Plaza is composed of six buildings and has 1,303 residential units, making it the main feature of the city's Cedar-Riverside neighborhood.
+The buildings form a series of landscaped courtyards, featuring fountains, a clock tower, terraces, playgrounds, and various other amenities.
 Each building has a different height, intended to reflect the diversity of its population.
 Rapson was inspired by the time he spent in European cities, where people of different ages and levels of wealth coexisted in close quarters.
 The area was developed with support from the U.S. federal government's New Town-In Town program, and was originally planned to be part of a utopian design that would have seen 12,500 units spread across four neighborhoods housing a total of 30,000 people.
 Cedar Square West was the first project in the country to receive Title VIII funds from the U.S. Department of Housing and Urban Development (HUD), and it is the larger of only two New Towns-In Town that ultimately qualified for that program.

 History

 The imposing concrete structures use multi-colored panels (attempting to emulate Le Corbusier's Unité d'Habitation design), which strongly dates the period of construction.
+Rapson's initial design featured large, blank panels on the building, meant to be painted by residents according to their own preferences.
+However, the federal government raised concerns, worrying that the panels could be used for antiwar messages or offensive content.
+To resolve the issue, the panels were simply painted in the primary colors seen today.

 Interstate 94 and I-35W both pass nearby, giving good highway transportation options for occupants, but the corridors also act as barriers to pedestrians.
 Despite these drawbacks, the complex has been successful in maintaining a high occupancy rate, rarely dipping below 90% in the complex's nearly 50-year life.